 We expect to require substantial future capital in order to seek to broaden licensing of our gene therapy platforms, complete preclinical and clinical development for our current product candidates and other future product candidates, if any, and potentially commercialize these product candidates.
-We expect our spending levels to increase in connection with our preclinical and clinical trials.
-In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant expenses related to product sales, medical affairs, marketing, manufacturing and distribution.
-Furthermore, we expect to incur additional costs associated with operating as a public company.
-Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-If we are unable to raise capital when needed or on acceptable terms, we could be forced to delay, reduce or eliminate certain of our licensing activities, our research and development programs or other operations.
+We expect our spending levels to increase in connection with our preclinical and clinical trials, and expect to spend up to \$30.0 million in non-recurring expenses in 2020 in connection with the buildout of our new facility in Cranbury, New Jersey.
+Also, if we obtain marketing approval for any of our product candidates, we expect to incur significant expenses related to product sales, medical affairs, marketing, manufacturing and distribution.
+Furthermore, we expect to incur additional costs associated with operating as a public company, including with our transition from emerging growth company and expected transition from smaller reporting company status at the end of 2020.
+Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations, and we may seek to refinance or exchange our convertible notes to further extend their maturity date.
+If we are unable to raise capital, or refinance our convertible notes due 2022 when needed or on acceptable terms, we could be forced to delay, reduce or eliminate certain of our licensing activities, our R&D programs or other operations.
+Furthermore, to the extent we raise additional capital by issuing equity securities, or to the extent holders of our 2022 convertible notes exercise their option to convert their notes into shares of our common stock, our stockholders will experience substantial additional dilution.

 Our operations have consumed significant amounts of cash since inception.
-As of March 31, 2019, our cash, cash equivalents and investments was \$196.6 million.
+As of March 31, 2020, our cash, cash equivalents and investments was \$275.9 million.
 Our future capital requirements will depend on many factors, including:

-- the timing of enrollment, commencement, completion and results of our clinical trials; - the production of LVV and AAV gene therapy products to support preclinical and clinical needs - the results of our preclinical studies for our current product candidates and any subsequent clinical trials; - the scope, progress, results and costs of drug discovery, laboratory testing, preclinical development and clinical trials, if any, for our internal product candidates; the costs associated with building out additional laboratory and research capacity; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - our current licensing agreements or collaborations remaining in effect; - our ability to establish and maintain additional licensing agreements or collaborations on favorable terms, if at all; - · the extent to which we acquire or in-license other product candidates and technologies; and - the costs associated with being a public company.
+- the timing of enrollment, commencement, completion and results of our clinical trials: - the production of LVV and AAV gene therapy products to support preclinical and clinical needs; - · the results of our preclinical studies for our current product candidates and any subsequent clinical trials; - the scope, progress, results and costs of drug discovery, laboratory testing, preclinical development and clinical trials, if any, for our internal product candidates; the costs associated with building out additional laboratory and research capacity; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - our current licensing agreements or collaborations remaining in effect; - our ability to establish and maintain additional licensing agreements or collaborations on favorable terms, if at all; - the extent to which we acquire or in-license other product candidates and technologies; - the costs associated with being a public company.